Pandemics are defined as ... below. Please focus on the 3rd definition and statistics that follow.

 Additional Mental Health Care

-- Read the Bible or take bible study.
-Trust God's word.
+Try Bible study to hear God's word.
 Good beginner chapters are Psalms, Song of Songs and Proverbs.
+Or skip to the last page to see how it all ends.

-- Patron Saints & Angels -- do not cure mental illness or replace therapy.
+Patron Saints & Angels -- do not cure mental illness or replace therapy.
 But in Catholic teaching, they help by offering intercession, companionship, protection and hope.
 This is true, especially in moments of feeling overwhelmed, afraid or alone.
 Their role is spiritual, not medical—and their help is meant to work alongside human care, not instead of it.
-Our first name, middle name and surname provide saints assigned to our souls.
+Our first name, middle name and sometimes surname, assign saints to our souls.

 Even in a world marked by a global grief and pandemic pressure, God's grace offers steady strength.
 The sacraments act as anchors, providing stability when our minds are shaken by fear, isolation or uncertainty.
 Turning toward God--loosens the pull of the “poor me” posture.
 Attention lifted upward becomes humble healing and grounding gratitude.
-In our current mental-health landscape shaped by post-pandemic strain, God remains our quiet courage, saints our constant companions and our angels who guide us from self-absorption into hopeful horizons.
+In our current mental-health landscape, God remains our quiet courage, saints our constant companions and the angels our guides, from self-absorption into hope and trust, if we choose.

 Sources: